The Lullaby Trust originally formed as The Foundation for the Study of Infant Deaths (FSID) in 1971.

 Following the death of baby Martin Charles de Selincourt on 30 May 1969, the organisation was founded by Martin’s grandmother Nancy Hunter-Gray.
 She was unable to accept the sudden, inexplicable death of her healthy grandson and gave a professor £200 to start research on it.

 As FSID, we worked with the Department of Health and other health care professionals to reduce the number of sudden infant deaths, in much the same way as we do today.

-FSID worked with the Department of Health and other health care professionals to reduce the number of sudden infant deaths, in much the same way as it does today, through awareness raising of SIDS and how parents can reduce the risk, training health care professionals who work with families of young babies and funding research into SIDS.
+We raised awareness of SIDS and how parents can reduce the risk, trained health care professionals who work with families of young babies and funded SIDS research.
 FSID also provided support to bereaved families, as it does today.

-The Lullaby Trust is determined to reduce the SIDS rate still further with the ultimate goal of halving the number of deaths from 2009 rates by 2020.
+We are determined to reduce the SIDS rate further, with the ultimate goal of halving the number of deaths from 2009 rates by 2020.